 The imported reviews are all based on a scale from 0.0 - 5.0 with steps of 0.5.
 The Museum keeps this numeric rating in place, but also supports the option to omit a review score as more and more people begin to reconsider the usefulness of turning an experience with a ZZT world into an abstract number.
 Rotten Robots has a 3.25 rating, Sketch the MP3 Monkey has a 3.20, and Hallucina 1383890 has a 3.17.
 What do those numbers mean?

 Many of these old reviews are also very short, consist of people swearing at other reviews in disagreement, and generally aren't that helpful!
-But they sure are historical representations of the ZZT community so I'm not deleting them.
+But they sure are historical representations of the ZZT community.
 Reviews posted directly to the Museum are expected to fit a higher standard.

 Do not post reviews which:

 - Do not discuss the contents of the ZIP file archive they're associated with.

 - Are personal attacks on the world's author.